OpenFn/docs/docs/about-lightning.md

 Enhanced testing and debugging:

-- Save inputs as edge cases for robust workflow testing
+- Save data from workflow runs as test data for robust workflow testing of edge cases
 - View the input and output for each step in a workflow to easily identify where an error occurred
 - Throw custom errors to improve API messages (adaptors)
-- Add custom logic to handle a step failure (fail triggers)
+- Add custom logic to handle a workflow step failure (fail triggers)

 First of class monitoring: